jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 * Now using a web link instead of a simple URI string to specify a geofeed file URL.
 * Renamed the extension as "geofeed1" instead of "geofeedv1".
-* Introduced the new "geofeed" link relation type.
+* Introduced the new "geo" link relation type.
 * Introduced the new "application/geofeed+csv" media type.

 {backmatter}